teoric/authenticate-to-handle.net/README.md

 We first prepare the keys, then we illustrate connecting to a handle server.

 This was tested on Handle.net softare 9.1, but should work with version 8 as well, I suppose.
+Python 3.6+ should work.

 # Preliminary: Get Software